beacon-biosignals/PyMNE.jl/README.md

 ## Usage

-In the same philosophy as Python, this allows for the transparent use of MNE-Python from within Julia.
+In the same philosophy as PythonCall, this allows for the transparent use of MNE-Python from within Julia.
 The major things the package does are wrap the installation of MNE in the package installation and load all the MNE functionality into the module